Embryo preimplantation genetic testing facts

-- People who should consider PGT include known or suspected carries of a genetic disorder, older women or those with ovulation problems, couples experiencing recurrent miscarriage, and those who have had previous IVF failures
+- People who should consider PGT include known or suspected carriers of a genetic disorder, older women or those with ovulation problems, couples experiencing recurrent miscarriage, and those who have had previous IVF failures.

 What is preimplantation genetic testing (PGT)?

 Advances in assisted reproductive technology allow fertility specialists to evaluate embryos created through IVF for genetic health before they are transferred to the mother’s uterus.
 The best-proven technique for embryo genetic testing is preimplantation genetic testing, or PGT.

 - PGT screens for certain genetic conditions that can result in the development of birth defects or even death in a newborn soon after birth.

 - PGT also enhances chances of IVF success because genetic abnormalities are also the cause of many cases of implantation failure and miscarriage after infertility treatments.

 Preimplantation genetic testing involves performing tiny biopsies on 5- or 6-day old embryos created through IVF.
 These samples are evaluated by a genetics lab to identify embryos with chromosomal abnormalities or specific gene defects.

 This allows a fertility specialist to select only genetically healthy embryos to use in the embryo transfer part of IVF in which embryos are placed in the woman’s uterus for implantation.

 Data show higher than a 65% pregnancy rate using PGT, which is far superior to earlier approaches to embryo genetic testing and IVF without genetic testing.
 As PGT technology keeps improving, it is becoming more accurate and can identify subtle aspects of genetic abnormalities in embryos.